 Misconception #5: Doing Business methodology and historical data have not been revised over the years

-Doing Business publishes 24,120 indicators (120 indicators per economy) each year.
-To create these indicators, the team measures more than 118,000 data points, each of which is made available on the Doing Business website.
-Data time series for each indicator and economy are available on the website, beginning with the first year the indicator or economy was included in the report.
-To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
-The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2017 and Doing Business 2018 is 8.8%*.
+Doing Business publishes 41 indicators for 10 topics (the contracting with the government indicators are excluded).
+Including the contracting with the government indicators, the team collects more than 500,000 data points, the details of which are available on the Doing Business website.
+Historical data for each indicator and economy are available on the website, beginning with the ﬁrst year the indicator or economy was included in the study.
+To provide a comparable time series for research, the dataset is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
+The website also makes available all original datasets used for background papers.
+The correction rate between Doing Business 2019 and Doing Business 2020 is 5.0%*.
 It is hard to compare this with other international data sets because they do not publish corrections rates.
 In this respect Doing Business is the most transparent data set of its kind.
-Nevertheless, it is possible to dispute data by sending a detailed email to the Doing Business team at email@example.com.
+Nevertheless, it is possible to dispute data by sending a detailed email to the Doing Business team at firstname.lastname@example.org.